Sjip/instagram-browser/README.md

-Pixlee test by Léo Duquesnel
+Instagram Browser by Léo Duquesnel
 ==

 ## How to set up the project: